 CEREC stands for Chairside Economical Restoration of Esthetic Ceramics.
-This system is also known as same day crowns.
+This system is also known as same day crowns or a cerec crown.

 Are CEREC crowns as good as traditional crowns?

-The same day crowns system consists of a powerful computer, a digital scanner, a dental prosthesis design software, a milling unit to manufacture the prostheses and a furnace.
+The same day crowns system or cerec dental, consists of a powerful computer, a digital scanner, a dental prosthesis design software, a milling unit to manufacture the prostheses and a furnace.

 How does CEREC work?

 The dentist will first examine the affected tooth to establish a diagnosis and determine the most appropriate treatment.
 If a same day crown is indicated, the dentist will prepare the tooth for the procedure by removing decay (if present) and/or reshaping the surface so that the cerec crown can fit properly.

 Up to this point, the step-by-step procedure is similar to that of a traditional crown, but what differentiates the CEREC crown system is the following steps.

 - Step 1: The dentist takes a digital impression of the prepared tooth with the scanner, then these digital images are sent to the CEREC system for analysis.